 Any document in the project tree can also be viewed in parallel in a right hand side document viewer.
 To view a document, press CtrlR, or select View Document in the menu.
 If you have a middle mouse button, middle-clicking on the document will also open it in the viewer.
 The document viewed does not have to be the same document currently being edited.
 However, If you are viewing the same document, pressing CtrlR again will update the document with your latest changes.
 You can also press the reload button in the top-right corner of the view panel next to the close button to achieve the same thing.

 At the bottom of the view panel there is a References panel.
 (If it is hidden, click the icon to reveal it.)
-This panel will show links to all documents referring back to it, if any has been defined.
+This panel will show links to all documents referring back to the one you’re currently viewing, if any has been defined.
 The Sticky button will freeze the content of the panel to the current document, even if you navigate to another document.
 This is convenient if you want to quickly look through all documents in the list in the References panel without losing the list in the process.

 The References panel relies on an up-to-date index of the project.
 The index is maintained automatically.
 However, if anything is missing, or seems wrong, the index can always be rebuilt by selecting Rebuild Index from the Tools menu, or by pressing F9.